 Design of ICT M&E website by the M&E Consultant has been completed.
 Approval of hoisting the website had been sought from LGED.
 PD, MDSP informed that the WB has suggested to use the existing MDSP website instead of having a separate website for M&E Consultant of MDSP.
 A Sub Menu for the M&E Consultant can be added in the existing MDSP website.
-The PD, MDSP, LGED agreed to organize a tripartite meeting with PD, MDSP, D&S Consultants and the M&E Consultant to discuss the issue and come to a conclusive design in the regard.
+The PD, MDSP, LGED informed that a tripartite meeting with PD, MDSP, D&S Consultants and the M&E Consultant will be organized to discuss the issue and come to a conclusive decision in this regard.